shaileshvajacobweb/ALZ-naming-convention-initiative/README.md

-# 👮‍♂️ Azure Naming Convention Initiative 🚨
+# Cobweb - Azure Naming Convention Initiative

 This repository holds a bunch of bicep templates that creates and assigns Azure polices to audit or enforce a specific naming convention.